Cheapest Massachusetts General Liability Insurance Companies

 Most often cheapest for these business profiles:

-What you pay for general liability insurance in Massachusetts depends on your business type, since insurers price coverage based on how often claims happen in your industry and how expensive they typically get.
-A Somerville software consultant working from home pays around $300 yearly because client interactions happen remotely and physical risks are minimal.
+What you pay for general liability insurance in Massachusetts depends on your business type, since insurers price coverage based on how often claims happen in your industry and how expensive they get.
+A Somerville software consultant working from home pays around $300 per year because client interactions happen remotely and physical risks are minimal.

 A Springfield HVAC contractor installing furnaces in tight crawl spaces pays $4,800 annually because one mistake could flood a basement or cause a gas leak.
 Find your industry below to see which carriers offer the lowest rates for your work.